jcouto/labcams/camera_instructions.md

  * C:\Program Files (x86)\Digital Camera Toolbox\pco.sdk\bin64\SC2_Cam.dll or
  * C:\Program Files (x86)\PCO Digital Camera Toolbox\pco.sdk\bin64\SC2_Cam.dll

-Because the camera needs to be initialized, you need to open the camera with Camware before opening with ``labcams``.
+**CRITICAL:** For now the PCO camlink camera needs to be initialized before it can be used.
+You need to open the camera with Camware before opening with ``labcams``.
 This needs to be done everytime you restart the computer or change the size of the sensor.
+Change camera properties with CamWare, these will stay

 ### Connections for widefield imaging using a teensy for sync and alternate illumination

-For fast one photon imaging with the PCO camera you want to use the camera in rolling shutter mode.
+For fast one photon imaging with the PCO camera you want to use the camera in **rolling shutter mode**.
 To do this light needs to be ON only during the exposure time common to all lines.
 These options need to be set in camware.

+**NOTE:** If CamWare does not have the settings menu available; go to: File -> Options -> Show Camera Control and set it to "Yes".

 You can use a teensy to record sync pulses from behavior or stimulus.
 There are a couple of examples in the duino folder.